tptshepo/snapdev/README.md

 ```
 $ snapdev login

 Login with your snapdev username to push and clone templates from snapdev online repository.
-If you don't have a snapdev username, head over to http://www.snapdev.co.za to create one.
 ? username:
 ? password: